roam-qgis/Roam-docs/docs/admin-guide/projectformat.md

 Each project folder should contain the following:

 	__init__.py
-	settings.config
+	project.config
 	splash.png
 	1 QGIS project file (any name)
 	form folders
 	Example Project folder.

 Roam will pick up the first QGIS project (.qgs) file in the folder and load it into the map.
-All form configuration and any other Roam configuration for the project is found in ``settings.config``.
+All form configuration and any other Roam configuration for the project is found in ``project.config``.

-A form folder must have a matching name in ``settings.config`` and contain the following files:
+A form folder must have a matching name in ``project.config`` and contain the following files:

 	__init__.py
 	icon.png
 	.\help\ (optional)

-# Settings.Config
+# Project.Config

-The project settings.config file contains all the configuration that Roam needs for the form.
+The project project.config file contains all the configuration that Roam needs for the form.
 The file format is YAML.

 **NOTE: YAML is sensitive to tabs.
 [Why!?](http://www.yaml.org/faq.html) Make sure you are using spaces to indent.
 Also make sure you use a decent editor (Notepad++, Sublime, Vim, VS, etc) anything besides Notepad really, but you already do that.**

 ## Title and Description

-The minimum data the settings.config file must contain is a title and description:
+The minimum data the project.config file must contain is a title and description:

 ```python
 title: 'Tree Inspection (Sample)'
 description: Sample tree inspection module
 ```

-If a settings.config only contains a title and description,  a project with no forms will be created.
+If a project.config only contains a title and description,  a project with no forms will be created.
 A project with no forms can still be loaded and viewed.
 Handy for a info only project.

 ## Select Layers